-Johnnie Mae: I think that the Movement before it developed a political party was the reatest thing that ever happened, cause you wasn\t conservative, you were thinking about human lives and how to deal with human lives But now, somewhere on the way, all us done got chopped away from that 'cause we're thinking political like.
-I think we're going to have to get right back to that starting point if we intend to even attempt to make politics work forpeople, because you got to understand the basic need make politics work for people, because you got own needs.
-And you can\t do that of people and people got to understand their own needs.
+Johnnie Mae: I think that the Movement before it developed a political party was the reatest thing that ever happened, "cause you, wasn\t conservative, you were thinking about human lives and how to deal with human lives But now, somewhere on the way, all us done got chopped away from that 'cause we're thinking political like.
+I think we're going to have to get right back to that starting point if we intend to even attempt to make politics work forpeople, because you got to understand the basic need of people and people got to understand their own needs.
 And you can\t do that thinking political like.
 Politics isn't my freedom.
 Politics is my justice.
-My freedom is this thing that is in me, that makes me want to live and want to make me relate myself to other people and understand people\s lives...We're not reaching out for those people that this thing is really concerning, plain people.
+My freedom is this thing that's in me, that makes me want to live and want to make me relate myself to other people and understand people\s lives...
+We're not reaching out for those people that this thing is really concerning, plain people.
 How many people have taken the time to go and let those people know that Challenge is for them?
-And how it s supposed to work for them?
-And talk to these people it really should consist of, these little people, these uneducatedpeople.
+And how it supposed to work for them?
+And talk to these people it really should consist of, these little people, these uneducated people.
 That guy in the pool hall drinking that wine ///People's lives is constantly being destroyed every day.
 And we is so pure, we love everybody.
-But we think we so damn good we can\t go in a pool room and we can\t talk to those folks I say if we talk to enough reople, get people to understand what they're up against and what they have to do, don't none of us have to organize shit.
+But we think we so damn good we can\t go in a pool room and we can\t talk to those folks I say if we talk to enough people, get people to understand what they're up against and what they have to do, don't none of us have to organize shit.
 But they'll do it themselves